 We see an example of this in one of the latest Star Wars movies, where Luke Skywalker confronts Kylo Ren.
 Luke appears to be a physical person fighting against Kylo Ren, until Kylo Ren tries to kill Luke and we discover that Kylo can’t kill Luke, because though Luke looks like a solid human being, he is really just a very solid looking hologram.
 Turns out Luke is actually far away on another planet, projecting that holographic image towards Kylo.
-The below clip shows Luke later talking to his father Annakin who is in a mayavirupa which is less solid.
-Later the clip shows Luke consciously dying.
+Later we see Luke talking to his father Annakin who is in a mayavirupa which is less solid.

 We see then that the mayavirupa in this example is much like a video game avatar image that we project out into space.
 Or, like some of the modern day 3D hologram images that we currently can project of people that look like almost solid images of ourselves out there in front of others.
 To let you know I have at times seen CNN use this technology to interview people.
 When they do it looks like a slightly broken up image of the person is standing in front of them, instead of just a moving image of the person coming through a television screen.
 I have put an example of the first time this technology was used by CNN in the video below.